 There are more than 1,100 combined miles of SPFC and non-SPFC levees in the Delta which convey water to 750,000 acres of farmland within the Delta for irrigation.
-Some, but not all of these levees in concert with the adjoining river channels also convey water toward the Clifton Forebay, which pumps the water south of the Delta to serve approximately 3M acres of agricultural lands and a population of 25M.
-Some of these same levees serve to protect the community of Courtland, which relies on this critical infrastructure to sustain the local agriculture economy, thus preserving the community's rich agricultural heritage.
+Some, but not all of these levees in concert with the adjoining river channels also convey water toward the Clifton Forebay, which pumps the water south of the Delta to serve approximately 3M acres of agricultural lands and a population of 27M.
+Some of these same levees serve to protect the community of Courtland, which relies on this critical infrastructure to sustain the local agricultural heritage.
 According to NULE evaluations performed in 2015, over 50 percent of SPFC non-urban levees and 40 percent of non-SPFC non-urban levees do not meet acceptable criteria for underseepage, through seepage, structural stability, and/or erosion (DWR, 2017b).